sethbrasile/ember-audio/README.md

 any.
 Pull requests and issues are welcome.
 You can also contact me on the Ember community slack: `@sethbrasile`.

+#### Using Ember Audio?
+Please let me know if you're building something with Ember Audio!
+It's a fairly large project, and I would love to know if it's working out for people!
+You can contact me via `@sethbrasile` on the ember community slack, or via email.

 # Contributing

 ## Installation